Mioke/mioke.github.io/_posts/2024-03-06-How-to-make-macro-available-from-CocoaPods.md

 summary: Provide macros to other project's or development pods using CocoaPods instead of using SwiftPM.
 ---

-By the release of Swift 5.9, it provide the feature `Swift Macro`, which is really useful for the developer to reduce poilate code and helping to improve the readability of the code.
+By the release of Swift 5.9, it provide the feature `Swift Macro`, which is really useful for the developer to reduce boilerplate code and helping to improve the readability of the code.

-However, as we know, currently most long running projects are using CocoaPods as their dependency manager, while the Swift Macro support officailly relies on SwiftPM.
+However, as we know, currently most long running projects are using CocoaPods as their dependency manager, while the Swift Macro support officially relies on SwiftPM.
 This prevents macros from being directly used in the project code and development pods.

 So this article is about to introduce how to make Swift Macro available using CocoaPods, for host project and other pods.